 Contract grazers from throughout the state are listed under the California heading.
 Also please note that Ray Holes, Prescriptive Livestock Services, listed under the Idaho heading provides services throughout California.

 Public Agencies known to use prescribed herbivory:

-Please note this list is not inclusive of all public agencies that use prescribed herbivory, but is included as a guide for the types of local agencies that may have experience using contract grazing services.
+Please note this list is not inclusive of all public agencies that use prescribed herbivory but is included as a guide for the types of local agencies that may have experience using contract grazing services.

 Resource Conservation Districts